owaits/ScreenMonkey.Help/reference/clipSettings/transition.md

 When a clip is cleared from a layer it will by default use the clip transition if one is set.
 This behaviour can be changed in Screen Monkey [general settings](../Settings/General.md).

-## Playback Settings
+## Transition Effect Settings
-First choose an effect from the list on the left and then enter a transition time which is the time taken for the transition to complete.
+First choose a transition effect from the list on the left and then enter a transition time which is the time taken for the transition to complete.
 To change the time take one of the following actions.

 - Type a new speed value into the field
 - Click the Up or Down arrow buttons